m4ttsch/omscs-notes-notes/simulation/welcome.md

 Here are my notes for Simulation, which I am taking in Fall 2020.

+Each document in "Lecture Notes" corresponds to a module in Canvas.
+Within each document, the headings correspond to the videos within that module.
+Usually, I omit any introductory or administrative content.

 ## Textbook Information

 The following textbooks may be helpful for getting **A** in this course: